Jedrzej94/-WEB-Vehicle-stock-system/README.md

 - Basic maintain functions such as: add, amend, delete, view etc.
 - Different permissions depending on the admin (user's) level.
 - Folder creation & removing (with functionality to remove folders which contain data in it).
-- Dynamic navigation bar creation.
+- Dynamic navigation bar creation (with two CSS styles to be chosen).
 - String processing.
 - Objective programming.